-That’s why, when any bit of insight comes our way that’s supposed to make navigating life a little easier, the intel can feel like a straight-up gift.
-Sometimes that comes in the form of advice from your BFF or celeb tips for multitasking, but other times, it’s more spiritual or metaphysical in nature.
-(See: How many times have you checked The Pattern today?)
-And all you need in order to reap the benefits is the ability to understand what’s already right under your nose.
+That’s why when any bit of insight comes our way that's supposed to make navigating life a little easier, the intel can feel like a straight-up gift.
+Sometimes that comes in the form of advice from your BFF, but other times, it's more spiritual or metaphysical in nature.
+(How many times have you checked Co-Star today?)
+Another option is already right under your nose.
 Say hello to palm reading.

 Keep four major lines in mind

 The most basic way to understand palm reading is through four main lines that every hand has.
+The lines on your hand do shift along with the changes that come throughout life.
+To track the changes from year to year, take a photo of your palm in the daylight.
 While a number of lines likely traverse your palms, it’s the following four that pro readers pay attention to the most:

 - Heart line: Located at the top of the hand; indicates your emotional state